Maine: Acadia National Park

 6 Day Inn Tour

 Discover Maine, from the wild rock formations left by glaciers long ago to the dramatic 10’ tides of the bays.
 We spend the entire tour nestled in the bustling coastal town of Bar Harbor.
-From there, we explore beautiful Acadia National Park – by bicycle, kayak and foot.
+From there, we explore beautiful Acadia National Park – by bicycle and foot.
 You’ll also have time to enjoy the wonderful historic village of Bar Harbor.

 Rolling hills with short, steep climbs.
 Moderate cycling level.

-5 nights lodging, 5 breakfasts, 4 picnic lunches, 4 dinners, snacks, park entrance fees, kayaking, mountain bike rental for carriage roads if needed, hiking, detailed cue sheets, van support & trained guides.
+5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, park entrance fees, hiking, detailed cue sheets, van support & trained guides.

 $195 for hybrid or road bicycle designed specifically for women.
 While electric-assist bikes are allowed on the roads on this tour, ebikes are not allowed on the carriage trails.
 We cycle on the carriage trails for two of the days.
 If you want to rent an ebike for the first half of the tour, the cost is $295.
 Then you'll need to rent a road or hybrid bike locally from a shop for $25-50 per day to cycle the complete last two rides.